jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks are already running low.
-So are disinfectanting cleaners.
+So are disinfectant cleaners.
 Hand sanitizers are often empty.
 More ventilators are needed, but no one knows where to get them.
-Even with so many bureaucrats, and so many historical examples, no one in our health-care system was planning for a disaster.
+Even with so many bureaucrats and historical examples, no one was planning for a disaster.

 Likewise, whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.

 Customers can wait hours to speak with somebody and months to get their checks.
-During my time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.
+During my time, I'd have to explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

 I felt sorry for them.
-They paid for insurance and their claim was approved, but they were still like a marooned man on beach, desperately waving a flashlight at a passing ship because they had no real levers of power.
+They paid for insurance, and their claim was approved.
+Yet, they were like a ship-wrecked man on a beach, desperately waving a flashlight at a passing ship because he had no real levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SickWetIndusriverdolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>